tjones04/TJ_wokwi_2_bit_add/docs/info.md

 ## How it works

-This project takes in 3 one bit vectors, adds them together and returns a sum and carry.
+This project generates a psuedorandom bitstream using a step and reset button.

 ## How to test

-To test this, cycle through all possible inputs and compare to truth table.
+To test this, just make sure reset button resets the outputs, and verify alongside other random generators.

 ## External hardware

-None.
+This uses a switch, two buttons, and input resistor.